Civil Engineering

 Influence lines for beams and trusses; analyses of indeterminate structures including approximate, classical, moment distribution, and numerical methods.

 Soil properties, seepage, effective stress, consolidation, shear strength.
-Credit cannot be obtained for both ENVE 3513 and CE 2113.
+Note: Credit cannot be counted for both CE 2113 and ENVE 3513.

 Co-requisite: CE 2703.